bitesite/figstrap/README.md

 ###### `fgs-al-g-#` (FigStrap Auto-layout Gap)

 To specify the gap between your items, add the class `fgs-al-g-#` where # is the number of pixels you want the gap to be.
-This library is constantly changing, but at the moment, we support 10, 16, 20, 30, 40, and 60 gaps. e.g `fgs-al-g-20`
+This library is constantly changing, but at the moment, we support 6, 10, 16, 20, 30, 40, and 60 gaps. e.g `fgs-al-g-20`

-###### `fgs-al-h` (FigStrap Auto-layout Horizontal)

-If you want the items in your frame to be laid out vertically, also add `fgs-al-h` to your `div`.

-###### `fgs-al-justify-content-space-between` (FigStrap Auto-layout Justify Content Space Between)

-For Horizontal auto-layout frames, you can justify your content with space between the items.

-###### `fgs-al-align-center` (FigStrap Auto-layout Align Center)
+###### FlexBox Helpers

+FigStrap's auto-layout is based on using FlexBox and thus has all the benefits of using FlexBox.
+If you want to use `justify-content` or `align-items` from FlexBox, you can use the FigStrap FlexBox helper classes.

-For Horizontal auto-layout frames, you can align your items in the center.
+For `justify-content`, you can use:

+- `fgs-al-justify-content-flex-start`
+- `fgs-al-justify-content-flex-end`
+- `fgs-al-justify-content-flex-center`
+- `fgs-al-justify-content-flex-space-between`
+- `fgs-al-justify-content-flex-space-around`
+- `fgs-al-justify-content-flex-space-evenly`

+And for `align-items`, you can use:

+- `fgs-al-align-items-flex-start`
+- `fgs-al-align-items-flex-end`
+- `fgs-al-align-items-flex-center`
+- `fgs-al-align-items-flex-stretch`
+- `fgs-al-align-items-flex-baseline`

 ##### Auto-layout Item